-Nevertheless, the use of CBM-W has not gone unchallenged.
-A key issue has been mixed findings in relation to the technical adequacy of CBM-W. Inter-rater reliability has been shown to vary according to the type of text produced, the age of the children studied and the scoring procedures under review (McMaster et al., 2012).
+cording to the type of text produced, the age of the children studied and the scoring procedures under review (McMaster et al., 2012).
 Importantly, criterion validity coefficients (the extent to which children's CBM-W scores correlate with standardised assessments) have emerged as weak or non-significant, with the strongest coefficients ranging from between .35 and .50 in relation to holistic ratings of writing quality (Espin et al., 2000; Parker et al., 1991a).

-focused on static scores, more work is needed to examine whether CBM-W can be used to monitor change in children's writing over time (McMaster et al., 2017).
+Another issue is that few CBM-W studies have taken place outside of North America, therefore it is unclear whether CBM-W can be applied within other educational contexts where different teaching and learning practices are in operation (Dockrell et al., 2015).
+Finally, as most CBM-W research has focused on static scores, more work is needed to examine whether CBM-W can be used to monitor change in children's writing over time (McMaster et al., 2017).
 Monitoring change over time allows for the evaluation of instructional changes and the impact of interventions on writing development.